neurobagel/documentation/docs/user_guide/config.md

 #### Clone the recipe repository

-Make a fresh clone of the recipe repository in a location of your choice.
+Make a fresh clone of the `recipes` repository in a location of your choice.

 ```bash
 git clone https://github.com/neurobagel/recipes.git my-new-deployment
 ```

 Change `my-new-deployment` to a directory name you will recognize in the future.
-Then navigate into the directory.
-All following steps happen inside this directory.
+Then navigate into this directory for the remaining steps.

 ```bash
 cd my-new-deployment